What Are the Limitations of ANOVA?

 Share

-Analysis of variance, also known as ANOVA, is a formula used in statistics to determine variability between two observed groups’ means (averages).
+Analysis of variance, also known as ANOVA, is a statistical formula to determine variability between two experimental groups’ means (averages).
 Observed variables in data sets can be placed in two categories: systematic factors and random factors.
-Systematic factors have an observable, statistical influence on their data sets, whereas random factors don’t.
-Two ANOVA methods can be used: one-way ANOVA and full factorial ANOVA (two-way ANOVA).
+Frequent factors have an observable, statistical influence on their data sets, whereas random elements don’t.
+Two ANOVA methods can be used: one-way and full factorial (two-way ANOVA).

 Basic Terminology